 Each year, the entire quantity of External UDRs awarded a transmission project under Section 14.4.2 will be available to the holder to make the determination described above.
-Installed Capacity Suppliers holding rights to UDRs from an External Control Area with a dissimilar capability year shall have an opportunity to elect that the ISO determine Locational Minimum Installed Capacity Requirements without the quantity of megawatts associated with that right for the first month of a Capability Year, and as Unforced Capacity for the remaining months provided (a) such election is made prior to the first time Capacity for the corresponding quantity of megawatts held by the Installed Capacity Supplier making the election is certified in a bilateral transaction or offered in one of the NYISO's auctions, and (b) an election for all or part of the quantity of megawatts of rights to UDRs held by the Installed Capacity Supplier was not previously made.
-An election pursuant to this clause must be received by the NYISO no later than 5:00 PM on February 1 preceding the Capability Year.
+If there is a Section 5.11.4 Revision, Installed Capacity Suppliers holding rights to UDRs from an External Control Area with a dissimilar capability year shall have an opportunity to elect that the ISO determine Locational Minimum Installed Capacity Requirements without the quantity of megawatts associated with that right for the first month of a Capability Year, and as Unforced Capacity for the remaining months provided (a) such election is made prior to the first time Capacity for the corresponding quantity of megawatts held by the Installed Capacity Supplier making the election is certified in a bilateral transaction or offered in one of the NYISO's auctions, and (b) an election for all or part of the quantity of megawatts of rights to UDRs held by the Installed Capacity Supplier was not previously made.
+Without regard to whether a Section 205 filing for a Section 5.11.4 Revision is accepted by FERC, aAn election pursuant to this clause must be received by the NYISO no later than 5:00 PM on February 1 preceding the Capability Year.
 The notification shall include:

-- Installed Capacity Supplier organization name; - UDR facility name; - Name of organization to which the NYISO granted the UDRs;

-- Name of organization from which the Installed Capacity Supplier received the rights to the UDRs; - The MW associated with the rights to the UDRs held by the Installed Capacity Supplier - Citations to FERC orders or other regulatory approvals demonstrating the Installed Capacity Supplier's right to the UDRs, if any; and - Contract demonstrating that the Installed Capacity Supplier has an arrangement to utilize the UDRs to import Capacity into the Locality for the month or consecutive months, consistent with the election (from which prices may be redacted).
+- Installed Capacity Supplier organization name; - UDR facility name; - Name of organization to which the NYISO granted the UDRs; - Name of organization from which the Installed Capacity Supplier received the rights to the UDRs; - The MW associated with the rights to the UDRs held by the Installed Capacity Supplier - Citations to FERC orders or other regulatory approvals demonstrating the Installed Capacity Supplier's right to the UDRs, if any; and - Contract demonstrating that the Installed Capacity Supplier has an arrangement to utilize the UDRs to import Capacity into the Locality for the month or consecutive months, consistent with the election (from which prices may be redacted).